 How to become a Judge

 Judge is the top rank and the respected one in the judicial services.
-Judges are impartial- decision makers and they rule according to the law.
-The terms ‘ Judge’ and Magistrate are often used interchangeably but have differences.
+Moreover Judges are impartial- decision makers and they rule according to the law.
+The terms ‘ Judge’ and Magistrate are often used interchangeably.
+But these are different.

 A judge has more powers than a Magistrate.
 A judge presides over court proceedings.
 It holds more administrative powers.
 On the other hand, Magistrate is the officer of the state and handles smaller and minor cases.